se-edu/learningresources/contents/javascript/Javascript-framework-Angular.md

 ### Where to Go from Here?

-With Angular you’re not getting the world’s easiest-to-use framework, but you are getting a reliable framework used by many developers to create large scale applications.
-The Angular community is big, and help is readily available via Google searches, Stack Overflow, and all around the web.
+Angular is not the easiest framework to work with.
+However, it is reliable and is used by many developers to create large scale applications.
+The Angular community is big, and help is readily available via searching on Google, Stack Overflow, and all around the web.

 There are many online resources and tutorials online that can help you ease into the Angular world.